splunk/public-o11y-docs/get-started/tutorials/k8s-infrastructure-tutorial/k8s-monitor-with-navigators.rst

 * Hover over a chart to see details about specific metric time series.
 * Select within a chart to see the data table for a given time period.
-* Select a chart title in the top left of a chart to display the full chart along with more chart options, such as a plot editor and the ability to change the chart’s visualization type to area, column, or histogram.
+* Select a chart title in the top left of a chart to display the full chart along with more chart options, such as a plot editor and the ability to change the chart's visualization type to area, column, or histogram.

 * Every chart has a :guilabel:`Chart Actions` menu.
 Select the more (|more|) icon in the upper right of a chart to open the menu and view available actions.
 For example, you can share the chart, download it as an image, or export it as a comma-separated values (CSV) file.